Student Expression

 Can my school limit my freedom of speech?

-The First Amendment to the U.S. Constitution allows a school to limit free speech that (1) causes a “substantial disruption” at school (meaning it interrupts school activities in a serious way), or (2) interferes with the rights of others at the school.
+The First Amendment to the U.S. Constitution and the California Constitution’s Liberty of Speech Clause allow a school to limit free speech that (1) causes a “substantial disruption” at school (meaning it interrupts school activities in a serious way), or (2) interferes with the rights of others at the school.
 Whether your speech counts as substantially disruptive depends on the context.
-But a school can’t limit free speech just because it’s controversial, disrespectful, or upsets people.
-Whether your speech interferes with the rights of others usually depends on if the speech seriously threatens or harasses other people, or if it spreads false information about someone that might hurt their reputation.
+But a school can’t limit free speech just because it’s controversial or disrespectful or because it upsets people.

 California Education Code Section 48907, however, adds extra free speech protections that make it even harder for a school to limit your speech.
 Under Education Code 48907, a school can limit your speech if it is obscene or if it spreads false information that might affect someone’s reputation.
 But beyond that, a school can’t limit your speech—even if it’s disruptive—unless it incites (causes) other students to substantially disrupt the school, violate school rules, or participate in illegal activities.

 Finally, schools must make sure students don’t go to school in a “hostile environment.”
 So, schools may get involved if your speech repeatedly harasses others.
-For example, schools are required to intervene if your speech makes it harder for students of other races to succeed in the classroom.
+For instance, schools are required to intervene if your speech makes it harder for students of other races to succeed in the classroom.

 What counts as a “substantial disruption” under the First Amendment?
 How is this different from California Education Code Section 48907?